 mount C C:\games\uw1 C: uw

 You are going to need more cycles than the default for this one.
 I find somewhere around 8 to 9 thousand cycles to be enough.
 To increase your cycles use control F-12.
 As always Alt-Enter puts DOSBox into fullscreen mode.
+To enable/disable mouselook use the back tick key under the ESC key.
+Once in mouselook mode WASD moves you around and you look, obviously, wherever your mouse goes.

 I did run into one issue on my PC with this game.
 If I Alt-Tabbed away from the game and then went back my mouse would go crazy and start moving by itself.
 I discovered after some messing around that if you just minimize the game and then reenter the game the mouse would start behaving again.